Interesting facts and details…

 - Many of our customers tell us that their children find our lettuce to be the only lettuce they’ll eat.
 Yeah!!!

 - With the lettuce constantly being fed optimal nutrition, the taste can’t be beat.
-Nutrients give lettuce their taste that why much of the main-stream lettuce found in grocery stores seems taste-less.
+Nutrients give lettuce their “taste” which is why much of the main-stream lettuce found in grocery stores seems taste-less.

 - Nutrients also serve as natural preservatives.
-The more optimal the nutrients it is fed, the longer the lettuce will stay fresh.
+Properly balanced nutrients gives our greens a longer refrigerator life.
 Most of our greens last 10+ days in your refrigerator.

-- One bad aspect of eating our lettuce.
-If you ever have to go back to “mainstream lettuce”, that’s a tough transition back.
-Our lettuce simply is, the way lettuce was intended to taste
+- What then is the downside to hydroponically-grown greens?
+If you ever have to go back to “mainstream lettuce”, that’s a tough transition.
+Our lettuce simply is, the way lettuce was intended to taste.